PelionIoT/cloud-bluetooth-devicelink/README.md

 mbed Cloud Bluetooth Devicelink opens a webserver on `localhost:3000` and spawns up instances of mbed Cloud Linux Devicelink on port 9300 and up.

+## Usage

-Now navigate to the web interface at http://localhost:3000 and add your device.
+Navigate to the web interface at http://localhost:3000 and add your device.

 **Note on macOS:** If you don't see any devices, and `--log-seen-devices` yields your device with an 'unknown' MAC address; start the process with `--mac-os-fix` *once*, then start the process normally.

-### Options

 * `--log-seen-devices` - logs all devices seen, useful for debugging.
 * `--client-service [url]` - sets the path to the mbed Cloud Devicelink service.